bboortz/webmon/README.md

 With webmon you are able to monitor your system using a static website.
 To ensure your monitoring is visible in your browser, put webmon's update.sh to your crontab and add webmon's url to your new tab config in your browser.

+# Features

+* Creating/Updating static websites which shows monitoring data
+* Monitored data can be modified in update.py
+* Monitoring data can be served using webmon.py or any webserver
+* Automatic refresh of webmon UI every 30 seconds

 # How to install dependencies?

 These software dependencies are used: